taynguyen3110/daytask/README.md

 # DayTask

-A modern, feature-rich task management application built with Next.js and TypeScript.
+A modern, feature-rich task management application built with Next.js and TypeScript, with backend built with .NET.

 ## Description